netdata/go.d.plugin/modules/energid/README.md

 ## Metrics

-All metrics have "elasticsearch." prefix.
+All metrics have "energid." prefix.

 | Metric            | Scope  |            Dimensions             |    Units     |
 |-------------------|:------:|:---------------------------------:|:------------:|